 Dickey has spent over 25 years working at the intersection of community building, writing, and art.
 Since 2013, she served as Executive Director of Seattle Arts & Lectures (SAL), which brings the best writers and thinkers to Seattle stages and classrooms.
 Under her leadership, SAL more than tripled attendance and more than doubled subscribers, while expanding the number of students served and focusing on students with the least access to arts experiences.

 Prior to SAL, Dickey spent five years as the Founding Executive Director of the Clifton Cultural Arts Center (CCAC) in Cincinnati, Ohio, repurposing a vacant school into a thriving arts center that attracted over 80,000 visitors.
-Prior to CCAC, Dickey served as the Executive Director of New Futures in Burien, Washington, partnering with families in low-income apartment complexes to create communities where children thrive.
+Prior to CCAC, Dickey served as the Executive Director of New Futures in Burien, Washington – partnering with families in low-income apartment complexes to create communities where children thrive.
 She led New Futures to double the number of children and families served and to attract widespread attention for its evaluation work, including an article in the Stanford Social Innovation Review.

-Dickey holds an MFA in poetry from UNC-Greensboro, and a BS in Foreign Service.
+Dickey holds an MFA in poetry from UNC-Greensboro and a BS in Foreign Service.
 She earned an MA in Latin American Studies from Georgetown University and was a 2017 fellow with the National Arts Strategies Chief Executive Program.

-Read the announcement here: Current Executive Director of Seattle Arts & Lectures to begin new role in May 2021.
+We invite you to read the announcement here: Current Executive Director of Seattle Arts & Lectures to begin new role in May 2021.